UKCloud/cloudfoundry-on-openstack/README.md

 # Deploying Cloud Foundry on OpenStack
-This is a collection of automation and deployment scripts intended to be used tovcreating a private private cloud foundry deployment within a UKCloud Cloud Native Infrastructure Project,
+This is a collection of automation and deployment scripts intended to be used to create a private cloud foundry deployment within a UKCloud Cloud Native Infrastructure Project,

 License and Authors
 -------------------